-- hydrocarbon and PAH contamination
+- hydrocarbon and PAH contamination;

-- introduction or spread of invasive non-indigenous species
+- introduction or spread of invasive non-indigenous species;

-- litter
+- litter;

-- synthetic compound contamination
+- synthetic compound contamination;

-- transition elements and organo-metal contamination
+- transition elements and organo-metal contamination.

-6.3.1 Abrasion or disturbance of the substrate on the surface of the seabed, penetration and/or disturbance of the substratum below the surface of the seabed, including abrasion and removal of non-target species
+6.3.1 Abrasion or disturbance of the substrate on the surface of the seabed

-These pressures are grouped together to avoid repetition, due to the similar nature of their impacts on ocean quahog.
 The specific pathways through which bottom towed gear types may cause abrasion or disturbance of the substrate on the surface of the seabed on Annex I sandbanks which are slightly covered by sea water all the time and MCZ subtidal sediment habitats are discussed in section 8.4.1.